edsl/endefensadelsl.org/_revision/2011-10-02-telekommunist-manifesto.markdown

 salarial no incrementaron su parte de la riqueza, sino que terminaron pagando precios más altos. [^11]

-Property is not a natural phenomenon; property is created by law.
-The ability to extract rent is dependent on one’s ability to control a scarce resource even though it is in use by someone else.
-In other words, property entitles the property owner to force the other person to share the product of their labor.
-Property, then, is control at a distance.
-In this way, rent is only possible so long as it is supported by force, which is happily provided by the state to the owners of property.

 La propiedad no es un fenómeno natural; la propiedad es creada por la ley.
 La habilidad para extraer renta depende de la habilidad propia para controlar un recursos escaso aun si es utilizado por alguien más.
 En otras palabras, la